 PhD Studentships are offered in the disciplines below.
 Each PhD project will be part of a thematic Pathway.

 Prospective candidates should contact departments directly for more information.
-The deadline for application for these studentships will be 1st February 2017.
+The deadline for application for these studentships was 1st February 2017.

 - School of Media and Communication

 - School of Education

 - Leeds University Business School (LUBS)